onap/policy-parent/docs/apex/APEX-User-Manual.rst

       .. container:: paragraph

-         A simple verification of an APEX installation can be done by simply starting the APEX engine without any configuration.
+         A simple verification of an APEX installation can be done by simply starting the APEX engine without specifying a tosca policy.
 On Unix (or Cygwin) start the engine using ``$APEX_HOME/bin/apexApps.sh engine``.
 On Windows start the engine using ``%APEX_HOME%\bin\apexApps.bat engine``.
 The engine will fail